 Other pieces of evidence, such as cellphone records, may be more difficult to obtain, but an experienced attorney will have the knowledge and resources required to get ahold of this evidence, before it is lost forever.

+Navigating the aftermath of a distracted driving accident can be challenging and stressful, particularly when you’re dealing with injuries, medical bills, and insurance companies.
 Every year, distracted drivers cause serious accidents and thousands of dollars in property damage, as well as thousands of injuries.
 These damages will require fair compensation to make the injured party whole.
 A capable attorney can help.